uPortal-Attic/uportal-app-framework/docs/widget-launch-button.md

 * **Launch full app**: (Default) Best for task-based applications -- can also be used for any applications that open within the portal and do not meet the criteria of other labels

 ## Launch buttons and accessibility

+_Note: This only applies if you are creating a custom widget.
+Predefined widget types already include accessibility features._

 To ensure launch buttons are accessible to vision-impaired users and other screen reader users, use the `data-aria-label` to provide additional context that is not communicated by the button's text alone.
 Aria-labels should be short and should include